 Performance Monitoring Report – Annual, February

-A number of significant ecological sites exist within TAG Farnborough Airport including Sites of Importance for Nature Conservation (SINC), Sites of Special Scientific Interest (SSSI) and the Cove Brook.
+A number of significant ecological sites exist within Farnborough Airport including Sites of Importance for Nature Conservation (SINC), Sites of Special Scientific Interest (SSSI) and the Cove Brook.
 Protection against potential pollution is provided through a network of separators, containment tanks and drainage valves with storage and secondary protection strictly controlled to ensure legal compliance throughout.

-TAG Farnborough Airport works closely with waste service providers to ensure Airport waste is segregated, transported and disposed of in accordance with legislation.
-TAG Farnborough Airport operates in accordance with the waste hierarchy to reduce waste to landfill and utilise more sustainable waste management processes, such as recycling, waste to energy and anaerobic digestion.
+Farnborough Airport works closely with waste service providers to ensure Airport waste is segregated, transported and disposed of in accordance with legislation.
+Farnborough Airport operates in accordance with the waste hierarchy to reduce waste to landfill and utilise more sustainable waste management processes, such as recycling, waste to energy and anaerobic digestion.